 - Transcripts issued in a language other than English must be accompanied by a certified translation into English and must include a description of the institution’s grading system.

 - Transcripts should not include Personal Identifying Information (PII) such as a Social Security number and date of birth (names are acceptable).
 Staff may delete transcripts from your application if these data are present.
-Applicants should redact, cover, or remove this information prior to uploading the document.
+Applicants should redact, cover, or remove PII prior to uploading the document.